 The sin of Satan is never transferred into the sanctuary.
 This is true for the sins of the unsaved as well.
 That is why the offering of the "Lord's Goat" is salvific for the repentant sinner who puts his faith in the "sin offering" and is thus justified from all guilt which is borne by Christ Himself as our redeemer and substitute.

 So what I have said can be summarized by saying that the word "atonement" does not always have a salvific and "sin offering" meaning.
 It just means that "justice" is being done.
 The Law is being upheld legally.
 In the case of the redeemed it is a salvific term leading to forgiveness and eternal life.
 Christ as the "sin offering" has borne the punitive guilt of the Law for the redeemed and made "atonement" for them.
 The redeemed are declared "at one" with the demands of the Law.
-In the case of the lost, atonement is in a punitive sense leading to suffering and eternal death, because they have no substitionary sin offering to bear their guilt for them.
+In the case of the lost, atonement is only in a punitive sense leading to suffering and eternal death, because they have no substitutionary sin offering to bear their guilt for them.
 These are just my thoughts on the issue under discussion and I am open to other thoughts on this.